12 Offbeat Things to Do in Vientiane, Laos

 The World Trade Center and Vientiane New World are easy enough to walk to from downtown, but the other two are located a few kilometers outside of the central core.

-World Trade Center what to do in Vientiane
+World Trade Center in Vientiane

 Ground-level of the World Trade Center, a work in progress…